Prometheus-X-association/edge-computing/docs/design-document.md

 #### scenario 1: privacy-preserving AI processing
   - General BB triggers a processing function on Data A
-    - Input: processing reference to thee function (or container), Data A to be processed
+    - Input: processing reference to the function (or container), Data A to be processed
   - privacy zone of Data A is determined
     - based on metadata gained from the Data Provider via Connector (PDC)
   - privacy zones of worker nodes / edge sites are determined